 10000_airplane) are canned airframe configurations.
 They are exported at build-time into an

 airframes.xml file which is parsed by QGroundControl for the airframe selection UI.
 Adding a new configuration is covered here.

 The following sections are split according to the operating system that PX4 runs on.

-On Posix, the system shell is used as script interpreter (e.g. bash).
+On Posix, the system shell is used as script interpreter (e.g. /bin/sh, being symlinked to dash on Ubuntu).
 For that to work, a few things are required:

 - PX4 modules need to look like individual executables to the system.
 This is done via symbolic links.

 bindirectory of the build folder.
 When executed, the binary path is checked (

 argv), and if it is a module (starts with

 px4-), it sends the command to the main px4 instance (see below).